mashuoyi111/onlineWebsiteManager/README.md

 # onlineWebsiteManager
+----------Created and edited by Shuoyi Ma-------------------
-a java web application that enables users to manage their websites
+#### a java web application that enables users to manage their websites

 This online bookmark system allows users to do all the jobs in only one page.
 This increased the complexity of this project.
 Used Javascript, Java, XML, HTML, SQL intensively.
+In addition, Spring, mybatis and bootstrap frameworks are used.

-Here are some screen shots:
+#### Here are some screen shots:

 ### login page used bootstrap to keep the page nice looking
 ![login page](https://github.com/mashuoyi111/onlineWebsiteManager/blob/master/screen%20shots/login%20img.jpeg)